Table of Contents

 What is a Watercolor Wash?

-A watercolor wash refers to a layer of color that is somewhat transparent applied with diluted paint.
+A watercolor wash refers to a layer of color that is somewhat transparent applied with a diluted paint mixture.
 Typically, washes are applied over a large area of a painting to help create backgrounds or build layers of color.
 Since watercolor relies heavily on the ability to build layers of paint, washes are vitally important to learn.

 Watercolor Wash Materials